AOSSIE-Org/Resonate-Website/CONTRIBUTING.md

 ## Licensing

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
-By contributing to Resonate Website, you agree that your contributions will be licensed under the same license as the project.
+By contributing to the Resonate Website, you agree that your contributions will also be licensed under the **GPL-3.0**.

+See the `LICENSE` file in the repository for full details.

 ## Questions?